JiscPER/jper/docs/API.md

     [Incoming Data Model JSON]

-On authentication failure (e.g. invalid api_key, incorrect user role) the system will respond with a 401 (Forbidden) and no response body.
+On authentication failure (e.g. invalid api_key, incorrect user role) the system will respond with a 401 (Unauthorised) and no response body.

 On completion of the request, the system will respond with 202 (Accepted) and the following response body

     HTTP 1.1  202 Accepted
     Content-Type: application/json
-    Location: <url for api endpoint for newly created notification>
+    Location: <url for api endpoint for accepted notification>

     {
         "status" : "accepted",